microsoft/ccf-app-samples/data-reconciliation-app/demo-app/demo-overview.md

 ## Data Reconciliation Application

-**Use Case:** Allow multi parties (organisations - Banks - companies) to process their confidential data **without exposing the input data to other parties**.
+**Use Case:** Allow multiple parties (organisations - Banks - companies) to process their confidential data **without exposing the input data to other parties**.
 This type of secure computation enables scenarios such as anti-money laundering, fraud-detection, and secure analysis of healthcare data.

 **Proposed Solution:** A **data reconciliation service** will be hosted on a CCF network where members can submit their data to be reconciled against "each other's data" in a confidential manner, to performs analysis and generate some data-insights.